 Primitive camping, which means: no showers and no electricity (unless you arrive early for the 6 pull in spots with electric, payable when you arrive).
-Toilets, dumpsters, and potable water are available.
-No campfires.
-Cooking on propane stoves only.
-We will likely be under some sort of USFS fire restrictions, check back here for updates on what you can and can not plan for fires/propane use.
+Toilets, dumpsters, and water are available.
+Campfires allowed!
 Vehicles must keep at least two wheels on gravel roads at all times – you can not drive out into the fields or woods to camp.
 However, you are welcome to put tents anywhere within the campground, just walk it out to your area.

 If you haven’t been to the USFS McGaffey Campground before, it’s pimp.
 Gravel roads throughout, plenty of vault toilets, a few water spigots, and it’s huge.
 There will be no issue getting a spot on the course.
 See below.

 Changes from last year – we will be utilizing the staging area race course route from 2013, which means the main gravel road will also be the race course, NOT Strawberry Canyon Trail behind the campground.
-This means there will be ample room for everyone to camp on the race course in the campground/staging area.
-Check the staging area map above to peep it.
+There is ample room for everyone to camp on the race course in the campground/staging area.
+Check the staging area map above to peep.

 Fairfield Inn & Suites (brand new!)

 - 2 Queen or 1 king bed: $99.00 + tax